 - An MDL pending in the Southern District of West Virginia arising from transvaginal mesh products manufactured by Ethicon, C.R.
 Bard and American Medical Systems.

 In each of these pending MDLs, plaintiffs are seeking compensation for damages they experienced as a result of the defective medical devices.
 In both the TVM claims and the defective hip implant claims, patients were often required to undergo revision surgery.

 In many cases, hip implant patients were forced to undergo surgical procedures after the metal-on-metal systems released metal debris into the body, causing toxicity and other health complications.
 Patients also experienced problems involving loosening of the acetabular cup, which causes severe pain and limits mobility.
 Mesh patients, on the other hand, have experienced erosion of the mesh and may have suffered from bladder or bowel perforation as a result of TVM complications.

 If plaintiffs can prove that the defective products were the cause of their harm or that the medical device manufacturers failed to adequately warn them of the risks, plaintiffs can be compensated for medical costs, lost income, pain and suffering and other damages.

 In other cases, manufacturers will settle with plaintiffs when MDLS are formed.
 Test trials, or bellwether trials, move forward to provide plaintiffs and defendants with information on how a jury is likely to perceive their claims.
 The outcome of these cases often guides settlement negotiations and helps plaintiffs and defendants determine appropriate compensation.

 Although MDL cases are already underway, plaintiffs injured by defective medical devices can continue to make claims against manufacturers of TVM and metal-on-metal hip implants.
-Contact the Law Offices of Jeffrey S. Glassman today to learn more about how our attorneys can help with your case.
+Contact the Jeffrey Glassman Injury Lawyers today to learn more about how our attorneys can help with your case.